← Back to 後漢書

 Bi declared southern shanyu in the tenth month, formally splitting the steppe.

-Early in the twenty-fifth year Mo tribes beyond Liaodong, 〉Mo here denotes Korean-border forest peoples.〉 〉The syllable mo is read level mo.〉 struck four commanderies until Zhai Rong talked them down.
-Wuhuan headmen presented themselves at Luoyang. 〉“Great chief” glosses the Wuhuan title for a chief.〉
+Early in the twenty-fifth year Mo tribes beyond Liaodong, 〈Mo here denotes Korean-border forest peoples.
+The syllable mo is read level mo.〉 They raided Youbeiping, Yuyang, Shanggu, and Taiyuan, until Ji Rong, Administrator of Liaodong, summoned and induced them to surrender.
+Wuhuan headmen presented themselves at Luoyang. 〈“Great chief” glosses the Wuhuan title for a chief.〉

 使